dosyago/floppsy/README.md

 ## Latest News

+#### Tifu 32 message signature is now fixed

+The weirdness is gone.
+All tests work as expected.
+It just makes more sense.

 #### Now works with Unicode

 Using UTF8Str we can get the UTF8 bytes from any Unicode string in JavaScript.
 Yay!
 So we can hash Unicdoe without ruining it by using `.charCodeAt(0)` hahaha. :) ;) ;p :D xxx ;p :)xxll